DorHarizi/Dor_Harizi_2_Year_Ex1-oop_Python/README.md

-## Assignment 1 - Object Oriented Programming :
+## Elevator Algorithm:
 **Dor Harizi**
 **Yuval Shabt**
 ---
-The project is about utilizing a building which is composed from a number of elevators and their parameters in the most efficient way for less waiting time of each person.
-In the project we will receive 2 files, a building file in json format and calls in csv format, calls are composed from few components the main ones are source floor and destination floor.
-In the algorithm we will try to determine what is the most efficient waiting time solution for the given problem.

-Reference to the UML: [ click here](#Smart-Elevator-UML)
-Reference to how to use: [ click here](#How-to-use)
+This project gives a response to the The problem of the placement of calls for elevators in a given building, so that the average for making each elevator call will be lower than possible.

 ---
-## Elevator Algorithm:

-According to a research shown in the sources, it can be seen that zoning has proved to have the best average wait time for each people.
-As a result we decided that our offline algorithm will be deviding the calls into zones and assigning the calls according to the speed of the elevator.

 ## Algorithm features

 *	Matching elevator is chosen based on the formula: state of the elevator + the expected time the elevator will travel from floor a to floor b
 *	If pickup call happens in the same direction as a previous call it is assigned to the elevator already having this path
 *	Elevator picks up the passengers only in the same direction which minimizes their travel time in case elevator is going way too far in opposite direction
 *	The Elevator's class will automatically create a matrix for each elevator. the matrix will represent the fastest time the elevator will travel from floor a to floor    b, and has a main rule in the allocation system

+Reference to the UML: [ click here](#Smart-Elevator-UML)
+Reference to how to use: [ click here](#How-to-use)

 ---